Cul-Dude/ipl-win-predictor/README.md

 The model has been evaluated using various metrics and has shown promising results in predicting match outcomes.
 Accuracy of 80% is achieved.
 Detailed performance metrics and validation results can be found in the jupyter notebook attached.

 # Contributions
-We welcome contributions to improve the IPL Win Predictor.
+I welcome contributions to improve the IPL Win Predictor.
 If you have ideas or find bugs, feel free to open an issue or submit a pull request.